 About WMI Monitoring

 This page reviews how to use WMI agentless plugins which is valid for use with any version of GroundWork Monitor.
-Further, those customers using the GroundWork Distributed Monitor Agent (GDMA) may find the description of plugins and WMI Troubleshooting page useful.
+Further, those customers using the GroundWork Distributed Monitor Agent (GDMA) may find the description of plugins and troubleshooting section in this document useful.

 WMI Agentless Plugins Project